-I personally take this opportunity to thank all our employees and management staff in abundance for their contributions and past efforts.
-I would also like to thank all our customers, shareholders, banks and business associates who had supported us along the way.
+I personally take this opportunity to thank each employee and management staff in abundance for their contributions and past efforts.
+I would also like to thank all customers, shareholders, banks and business associates who had supported the Group along the way.
 With your continuing support, the Group endeavours to deliver good results in the coming year.

-Pang Tak Chung Chairman
+Pang Tak Chung

+Chairman

-Hong Kong, 23rd March, 2016
+Hong Kong, 24th March, 2017